sde-coursepack/sde-coursepack.github.io/modules/refactoring/_posts/2000-04-01-Trade-Offs.md

 For example, consider the following intentionally bad and inefficient code.
 In this program, a user can search for any String in the [Adventures of Sherlock Holmes], and this will print a String with every line where it is found.

-Be warned, this code has an intentionally bad use of Strings.
+Be warned, this code has an intentionally bad use of Strings, as well as some bad style.
+This is because this is code adapted from something I've seen from a student before, and I preserved some of the decisions.

 ```java
     public class SherlockSearch {